 Information and Resources

-Here you will find extra information about our products.
+Here you will find extra information relating to J&S and our products.

 Whats the difference between Woollen and Worsted Spun?

 Woollen is carded and Worsted is combed - the two spinning styles have a different finish, you may find this blog post informative

 Coned Yarn FAQs

 1 and 2ply supreme lace, Shetland Heritage Dyed & Naturals, 2ply Jumper Weight and Shetland Supreme Jumper Weight (all subject to availability)

 What is the difference between the cones and the balls?